pgu/github-client-simple/README.md

 Purpose
 ---
-Webapp that allows the search of public GitHub repositories and show some analytics for the selected project.
+Webapp that allows the search of public :octocat: repositories and show some analytics for the selected project.

 Technologies
 ---